juhasev/sample-ninja-help/project-dashboard-email-bounces.md

 > To copy individual panelist IDs, click the round information button on each row.

+### Permanent bounces

-> All **Permanent** bounces are automatically unsubscribed from the panel.
+All panelists with **Permanent** bounce are automatically unsubscribed from the panel.
 This is because if you keep sending emails to the bounced email addresses, your email reputation will worsen.
+Permanent bounces are normal but should be way under < 1%.

+> The sampling engine will stop automatically if you exceed a 7% bounce rate.
+You must contact support@sampleninja.io and talk with us.

+If you run into this issue, there is something badly wrong with the imported panelists.
+Typically, these are:

+- Your migrated panelist database is too old
+- The uploaded panelists are not double-opted in
+- You are migrating from another panel system that did not handle bounce processing at all.

+> Consider using third-party tools to remedy the situation, like https://www.zerobounce.net, or worth case scenario, run all your panelists through the Registration Survey in Sample Ninja and reach out to them using a third-party marketing tool like Mail Chimp.

 ### Transient or soft bounces